Introduction to Splunk

 - Data Searching

-1. Data Input: When data comes to Splunk from a data source, it breaks it into chunks of 64K and annotates each block to metadata keys.
-Metadata keys are the combination of hostname, source & source type of data.
+a.
+Data Input: When data comes to Splunk from a data source, it breaks it into chunks of 64K and annotates each block to metadata keys.
+Metadata keys combine hostname, source & source type of data.

-When data gets examined, analyzed and transformed into relevant information, this process is known as data parsing.
-Splunk, in the same way, takes data and breaks it into data streams and further into individual events.
+This process is known as data parsing, when data gets examined, analyzed, and transformed into relevant information.
+In the same way, Splunk takes data and breaks it into data streams and individual events.

 Splunk free version is capable of indexing varieties of data, such as: